rnd-team-dev/plotoptix/README.rst

 What's Included
 ---------------

-- OptiX 6.0.0 libraries
 - RnD.SharpOptiX and RnD.SharpEncoder libraries
 - all other supporting 3'rd party libraries: FFmpeg (Windows only), LibTiff, Newtonsoft.Json
 - Python examples

 Installation
 ============

-**GPU drivers note:** *Get ready for OptiX 7 backend and install the most recent drivers (>= 435)!
-If you experience problems with older driver releases then drivers 419 (Windows) and 418 (Ubuntu, CentOS) are recommended*.

 **Note**, at this point, PlotOptiX binaries are tested in: Windows 10, Ubuntu 18.04, CentOS 7.